MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 ### -ExecutionPolicy <ExecutionPolicy>

 Sets the default execution policy for the current session and saves it in the $env:PSExecutionPolicyPreference environment variable.
-This parameter does not change the PowerShell execution policy that is set in the registry.
+This parameter doesn't change the PowerShell execution policy that is set in the registry.
 For information about PowerShell execution policies, including a list of valid values, see [about_Execution_Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies).

 ### -File <FilePath> \[<Parameters>]

 Runs the specified script in the local scope ("dot-sourced"), so that the functions and variables that the script creates are available in the current session.
-Enter the script file path and any parameters. **File** must be the last parameter in the command, because all characters typed after the **File** parameter name are interpreted as the script file path followed by the script parameters and their values.
+Enter the script file path and any parameters. **File** must be the last parameter in the command.
+All values typed after the **-File** parameter are interpreted as the script file path and parameters passed to that script.

-You can include the parameters of a script, and parameter values, in the value of the **File** parameter.
-For example: `-File .\Get-Script.ps1 -Domain Central`
-Note that parameters passed to the script are passed as literal strings (after interpretation by the current shell).
+Parameters passed to the script are passed as literal strings (after interpretation by the current shell).
 For example, if you are in cmd.exe and want to pass an environment variable value, you would use the cmd.exe syntax: `powershell -File .\test.ps1 -Sample %windir%`
-If you were to use PowerShell syntax, then in this example your script would receive the literal "$env:windir" and not the value of that environmental variable: `powershell -File .\test.ps1 -Sample $env:windir`
+In this example, the script receives the literal string `$env:windir` and not the value of that environmental variable: `powershell -File .\test.ps1 -Sample $env:windir`

-Typically, the switch parameters of a script are either included or omitted.
-For example, the following command uses the **All** parameter of the Get-Script.ps1 script file: `-File .\Get-Script.ps1 -All`

 ### \-InputFormat {Text | XML}